Welcome to the Oceania Regional Network

 • Subscribe to the ITD Alliance Oceania Regional Network and receive communications about events and opportunities in inter- and transdisciplinarity in the Oceania region.

-• Share information about the network and related events within your own networks
+• Share information about the network and related events within your own networks.

-• Participate in sponsored meetups and seminars to gain insight, make new connections, and contribute your voice (open to all, usually online)
+• Participate in sponsored meetups and seminars to gain insight, make new connections, and contribute your voice (open to all, usually online).

-• Propose and help plan activities (contact us)
+• Propose and help plan activities (contact us).

 Upcoming Events

-“On the Nature and Practice of Crossdisciplinary Integration”
+7 November 2024: Inaugural seminar “On the Nature and Practice of Crossdisciplinary Integration”, Michael O’Rourke, Michigan State University

 Subscribe for news and events